Today, we’re going in-depth to examine the VA rating for migraines.

 50% VA Rating for Migraines

-At the 50% VA rating for Migraines, the law describes headaches “with very frequent completely prostrating and prolonged attacks productive of severe economic inadaptability.”
+At the 50% VA rating for migraines, the law describes headaches “with very frequent completely prostrating and prolonged attacks productive of severe economic inadaptability.”

 You can also see that the 50% rating introduces “severe economic inadaptability.”

-For example, maybe you’ve been fired from a job because you missed work so often due to the severity of your Migraines.
+For example, maybe you’ve been fired from a job because you missed work so often due to the severity of your migraines.

-Chapter 5: Expert Tips to Service Connect Your Migraines
+5. Expert Tips to Service-Connect Your Migraines

-The problem is you probably weren’t diagnosed with Migraines while on active duty and it’s now years later, meaning it will be difficult to prove direct service connection.
+The problem is you probably weren’t diagnosed with migraines while on active duty and it’s now years later, meaning it will be difficult to prove direct service connection.

 But maybe there’s a better way?